Reviews You Can Rely On

 Measured Charge Time 210 min

-In terms of drilling and driving power, the Black+Decker 20V Max Drill/Driver LDX120C is severely deficient and pales in comparison to premium models.
-We found the performance highly unimpressive when using larger hole saws and driving in big bolts.
+In terms of pure power, the Black+Decker 20V Max Drill/Driver LDX120C is severely deficient and pales in comparison to premium models.
+We found the performance highly unimpressive when using a larger 5" hole saw, and it was only able to drive in the big lag bolt to 3.19" out of the full 5".
 If prolonging its life is important, we can't say we recommend using this model for either of these types of tasks.
-The battery delivered an uninspiring performance during our battery life tests, and we felt it was less durable than other drills overall.
+We simply felt it was less durable than other drills overall.
 While it is not the best for heavy-duty applications, it is our top recommendation if you want a bare-bones drill on a tight budget.
-If you can increase your budget just a bit, then take a look at the better, but still affordable Craftsman V20 1/2-In.
+If you can increase your budget just a bit, then take a look at the better, but still affordable, Craftsman V20 1/2-In.
 Drill/Driver Kit CMCD700C1.

 Read more: Black+Decker 20V Max Drill/Driver LDX120C review